-Gemini South Shines First Sodium Laser “Constellation”
+Gemini South Shines First Sodium Laser “Constellation”by jpollard

 Figure 1.
 The Gemini South laser guide star “constellation” (upper left) is captured in this image by the lead of Gemini’s Optical Systems Group Maxime Boccas and Science Fellow Benoit Neichel.
 The image shows the 50-watt laser beam as it shines upward toward the atmospheric sodium layer about 90 kilometers above the earth’s surface to create a pattern of five artificial guide stars used to sample atmospheric turbulence for the Gemini Observatory’s GeMS adaptive optics system.
 The yellow-orange beam visible from lower right to upper left is caused by scattering of the laser's light by the Earth's lower atmosphere.
 The 30-second exposure was obtained on the night of January 21-22, 2011 and used a 500mm f/5.6 Celestron telescope with a Canon Rebel XT camera at an ISO setting of 1600.
 Image Credit: Gemini Observatory/AURA

 download JPG 3.2MB

 Figure 2.
 The Gemini South telescope on the night of January 21-22, 2011 during the first propagation of the GeMS laser guide star system on the sky.
 A bright gibbous moon illuminates the landscape for this 20-second fisheye lens view.
 Gemini photo by Manuel Paredes Credit: Gemini Observatory/AURA.